 Joséphine Vigouroux

-It is often at nursery school that children make their first friendships, and it is through play that children most naturally relate to each other and make friends.
-For some children, school is the first place to socialise outside the family circle.
-But even for those who have been to nursery school, important changes take place during kindergarten in the way they play and relate to their friends.
+It is often in preschool that children will form their first friendships, and it is through play that children most naturally connect with each other and make friends.
+For some children, school is the first place of socialization outside the family circle.
+But even for those who have attended daycare, significant changes occur during preschool in how they play and interact with their peers.

-Up to the age of 2 or 3, children usually play either alone, focused on their activity and indifferent to what others are doing, or by watching others play but not engaging in it.
+Up to the age of 2 or 3, children most often play either alone, focused on their own activity and indifferent to what others are doing, or by watching others play without engaging themselves.

-Between the ages of 2 and 4, parallel play develops, with the child playing separately, but close to others, often imitating their actions.
-This is the beginning of more complex social play.
+Between 2 and 4 years old, parallel play develops, where the child plays separately but near others, often imitating their actions.
+This marks the beginning of more complex social play.

-Around the age of 3 or 4, the child begins to play with others, but the activity is neither organized nor coordinated (for example, he plays in the kitchen and prepares a meal which he proposes to his friend, who accepts, but everything is improvised).
+Around 3 or 4 years old, children begin to play with others, but the activity is neither organized nor coordinated (for example, they might play kitchen and prepare a meal they offer to a friend, who accepts, but everything is improvised).

-From around age 4 , cooperative play begins : the child is interested in both the people playing and the activity.
-The activity is organized and participants have assigned roles.
-This is the beginning of "teamwork".
+From around 4 years old, cooperative play begins: the child is interested in both the people playing and the activity itself.
+The activity is organized, and participants have assigned roles.
+This marks the beginning of "teamwork."

 Play is natural and necessary for all children.
 Beyond the pleasure it brings (and knowing how to take pleasure is a key skill to pass on to our children!), play enables the development of an endless number of socio-emotional skills : autonomy (knowing what to do when no one is directing you), communication, problem-solving, negotiation, flexibility and adaptability, understanding one's own emotions and those of others, resilience, creativity and imagination.

-These games can be structured, where the child has to follow guidelines or rules and is guided by an adult (board games, puzzles, team sports) or unstructured, where the child can do what they want with what they have.
+These games can be structured, where the child must follow instructions or rules guided by an adult (board games, puzzles, team sports), or unstructured, where the child can do what interests them with what they have available.
 It is important to find a balance between these two types of play.

-Children need practice to learn to share, to take turns, to resolve conflicts and to experience the joy of friendship.
+Children need practice to learn how to share, take turns, resolve conflicts, and experience the joy of friendship.

-Learning to play together means learning to take into account the other's desires as well as one's own, learning to negotiate and to enjoy sharing.
-These skills are developed throughout childhood, and make a major leap between the ages of 3 and 6.
-Accompany your child in this beautiful adventure:
+Learning to play together means learning to consider others' desires as well as their own, and learning to negotiate and find joy in sharing.
+These skills develop throughout childhood, making significant progress between the ages of 3 and 6.
+Support your child in this wonderful journey:

-Stay close by and watch the children play together.
-Your visible presence encourages virtuous behaviour.
+Stay nearby and observe the children playing together.
+Your visible presence encourages good behavior.

 Jessica Escobar